Murder of Shanda Sharer

-Shanda Renée Sharer (June 6, 1979 – January 11, 1992) was an American girl who was tortured and burned to death in Madison, Indiana by four teenage girls.
-She was 12 years old at the time of her death.
-The incident attracted international attention due to both the brutality of the murder and the young age of the perpetrators, who were aged between 15 and 17 years old.
+Shanda Renee Sharer (6 June 1979 – 11 January 1992) was an American girl who was tortured and burned to death in Madison, Indiana, U.S.A by four teenage girls.
+She was 12 years old at the time of her murder.
+The crime attracted international attention due to both its brutality and the young age of the perpetrators, who were aged between 15 and 17 years old.
 The case was covered on national news and talk shows and has inspired a number of episodes on fictional crime shows.

 Victim

-Shanda Sharer was born in the Pineville Community Hospital in Pineville, Kentucky, on June 6, 1979, to Stephen Sharer and his wife Jacqueline, who was later known as Jacqueline Vaught.
-After Sharer's parents divorced, her mother remarried and the family moved to Louisville.
-There, Sharer attended fifth and sixth grades at St. Paul School, where she was on the cheerleading, volleyball, and softball teams.
-When her mother divorced again, the family moved in June 1991 to New Albany, Indiana, and Sharer enrolled at Hazelwood Middle School.
-Early in the school year, she transferred to Our Lady of Perpetual Help School, a Catholic school in New Albany, where she joined the girls' basketball team.
+Shanda Sharer was born in the Pineville Community Hospital in Pineville, Kentucky, U.S.A, on June 6, 1979, to Stephen and Jacqueline "Jacque" Sharer, also known as Jacque Vaught.
+After Shanda's parents divorced, her mother remarried and the family moved to Louisville, Kentucky, U.S.A.
+There, Shanda attended fifth and sixth grades at St. Paul School, where she was on the cheerleading, volleyball, and softball teams.
+In June 1991 after her mother divorced again, the family moved to New Albany, Indiana, U.S.A and Shanda enrolled at Hazelwood Middle School.
+Early in the school year, she transferred to Our Lady of Perpetual Help School, a Catholic school in New Albany, Indiana, U.S.A where she joined the girls' basketball team.